faucetsdn/NetworkML/README.md

 are running an SDN (software-defined network).
 Otherwise, we recommend using Docker.

 See the [README](https://github.com/CyberReboot/PoseidonML/blob/master/DeviceClassifier/README.md) file included in the plugin's folder for specific instructions on deployment.

+# Develop/Standalone installation

+This package is set up for anaconda/miniconda to be used for package and environment management.
+Assuming you have the latest install (current known compatibility is with conda 4.5.12), ensure that the CONDA_EXE environment variable has been set.
+(This may be as simple as running `export CONDA_EXE=$CONDA_EXE` in your bash shell.)
+Then run `make dev` to set up the environment and `conda activate posml-dev` to begin.

+For more information about using conda, please refer to Conda's [user documentation](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).